7 notable Milwaukee Nicks for St. Nick's Day

 (PHOTO: The Bachelor Twitter)

-Unlike our first Nick, Waukesha native and UWM grad Nick Viall's hasn't gotten to eat too many Ws in 2017.
-He seemed primed to fix his 0-3 record on ABC's dating reality show "The Bachelor" earlier this year when he got his own season as the lead and chose Vanessa Grimaldi as his fiancé ... only to break up barely five months later to the surprise of literally no one.
-He also finished in sixth place on "Dancing with the Stars," managing to out-hoof celebrities like Mr. T and Charo, his men's grooming and lifestyle website The Polished Gent has been abducted, and now his face is under sad headlines like this.
-Here's to 2018, Nick!
+Unlike our first Nick, Waukesha native and UWM grad Nick Viall's didn't get to eat too many Ws in 2017.
+He seemed primed to fix his 0-3 record on ABC's dating reality show "The Bachelor" when he got his own season as the lead and chose Vanessa Grimaldi as his fiancé ... only to break up barely five months later to the surprise of literally no one.
+He also finished in sixth place on "Dancing with the Stars," managing to out-hoof celebrities like Mr. T and Charo, and his men's grooming and lifestyle website The Polished Gent has been abducted.
+Here's to better days, Nick!

 What's in his stocking?
 A Bumble profile